 This was the only time our off-the-cuff navigation failed – the signposts ran out.
 And our run of good weather ran out and it started raining.
 Hard.
 AND as it was a bank holiday the last train home was somewhat earlier than we had thought (yeah…we should have thought about that).
 After some hasty google-mapping whilst trying not to get touchscreens wet (difficult), we found the right road.

 We sped up.

 As we were spinning along, waterproofs on, head down, I was thinking of who I knew around Bournemouth if we ended up missing the train.
-One of my boss’ lived in the New Forest – what would they think if I turned up with two other drowned rats seeking respite?
-Employee of the month?
 Did that hostel we passed in Salisbury have rooms?
 On a bank holiday?

 Furtively glancing at watches, we knew we wouldn’t make it to the beach and back to the train station in time, so we headed straight to Christ Church station.